Despite Singapore’s limited natural resources, the country manages to have outstanding economic performance in the ASEAN region.

 GHGs: Carbon dioxide (CO2), Methane (CH4), Nitrous oxide (N2O), Hydrofluorocarbons (HFCs), Perfluorocarbon (PFCs), Sulphur hexafluoride (SF6), Nitrogen trifluoride (NF3)

 Singapore has made strides in different areas to chart their carbonization path.
 The country has reduced energy generation from fuel oil to natural gas, whereby 95% of natural gas is used to generate electricity in 2021.
-They have also imposed a vehicle quote system to cap vehicle growth and implemented carbon tax towards facilities producing 25 ktCO2e annually.
-In transition to low-carbon, the country has initiated an assistance by allocating subsidies through the Climate-Friendly Household Packages to switch to energy-efficient appliances, targeting 70,000 Singaporean households.
+They have also imposed a vehicle quota system to cap vehicle growth and implemented carbon tax towards facilities producing 25 ktCO2e annually.
+Furthermore, Singapore does not provide subsidies for fossil fuel consumption and instead imposes taxes on their use to account for their environmental impact.
+Additionally, the Energy Market Authority (EMA) has introduced updated emissions standards requiring that all new fossil fuel power generation units be capable of operating with at least 30% hydrogen by volume, with the potential to be upgraded to fully support hydrogen use in the future.

 Singapore is aiming to achieve net zero emissions by 2050 through the Charting Singapore’s Low Carbon and Climate Resilient Future, which was published back in 2020 and revised in 2022.